 You just booked your ski trip.
 Now, what do you need for your ski trip?
 It is so exciting to be embarking on an active outdoor experience.
 You can’t wait for the adrenaline rush of swishing down the mountain.
 But now you are wondering what to pack for a ski trip?
-Well, here are some handy dandy tips to help make sure you are prepared so you can stay warm and dry and enjoy your ski trip to the fullest.
+Well, here are some handy dandy tips to help make sure you are prepared.
+This way, you can stay warm and dry and enjoy your ski trip to the fullest.

-First of all, I won’t go into every detail of what to pack because I expect you will already think of underwear and toothpaste and those types of general things.
+First of all, I won’t go into every detail of what to pack.
+I expect you will already think of underwear and toothpaste and those types of general things.
 This packing list for ski trips is focused on what ski clothing you will need plus a few ski accessories.
-Ski clothing is all about layering starting with your base layers for skiing, moving to your mid layer ski clothing, and then to your outer layer ski clothing.
-You may be able to shed your mid layer of ski clothing if it will be fairly warm where you are skiing or if you get hot easily but it is best to have one with you to be prepared.
+Ski clothing is all about layering.
+It starts with your base layers for skiing, moves to your mid layer ski clothing, and finally your outer layer ski clothing.
+You may be able to shed your mid layer of ski clothing if it will be fairly warm where you are skiing or if you get hot easily.
+However, it is best to have one with you to be prepared.

 When you consider what to pack for a ski trip, you will also need to remember ski accessories in addition to your ski clothing.
-It may seem like a lot of layers and ski accessories but good quality ski clothing is fairly lightweight because of fancy heat retention tactics and it should fold up fairly flat.
+It may seem like a lot of layers and ski accessories.
+The good news is that good quality ski clothing is fairly lightweight because of fancy heat retention tactics and it should fold up fairly flat.

 I asked Eddie Bauer to provide some ski layering clothing to facilitate review and I am happy to share my honest opinions on features to look for in ski clothing.
 Eddie Bauer FIRST ASCENT clothing line is made for mountain sports including skiing and tested by world-class guides and athletes.
 Eddie Bauer FIRST ACENT line uses special fabrics and insulation technology to deliver next level warmth and breathability which are both so important in cold climate with vigorous activity.
 I also loved the little details in the Eddie Bauer designs.
 For example, the Women’s Resolution IR 1/4-Zip was super duper soft and had a little extra fabric foldover that keeps the cold zipper from touching your skin.
 It also had thumbhole cuffs to keep sleeves from riding up while active.